 It is our current office policy to avoid entering citrus groves due to disease concerns.
 If a grove owner desires a physical inspection this can be arranged to their satisfaction.
-Our agriculture department vehicles are equipped with spray equipment.

 5. Are adjustments made to citrus assessments due to disease?